THE TRADITIONAL RUTS OF PLEASURE AND SECURITY

 We are overfocusing.
 We have collectively developed what in animal psychology would be seen as a form of displacement behaviour.

-Please continue with Displacment Behaviour in Humans
+Please continue with Displacement Behaviour in Humans

 Back to Chapter Three : Civilisation's Habitual Ruts